AriGute/MobileGame/README.md

 * Working with Android Studio

 ## Getting Started
-1) Download the project and Open it in android studio.
+1) Download the project and Open it in android studio

-2) Build -> build bundle / apk -> build apk.
+2) Build -> build bundle / apk -> build apk

-3) Transfer the APK to the device.
+3) Transfer the APK to the device

-4) Install on the device.
+4) Install on the device

-5) Launch 2dMobileGame.
+5) Launch 2dMobileGame

 ## Authors
 * **Ariel Gueta**